andytudhope/living-blue-book/source/knowledge_repo/index.md

 Come, join the courageous who have no choice but to bet their entire world That indeed, indeed, God is real." — Khwāja Shams-ud-Dīn Muḥammad Ḥāfeẓ-e Shīrāzī

 "The colour of Allah is upon us!
 And what better dye than that of Allah.
-It is Him we worship."
-Qur'an 2:138
+It is Him we worship." — Qur'an 2:138

+"That this blue exists makes my life a remarkable one, just to have seen it.
+To have seen such beautiful things.
+To find oneself placed in their midst.
+Choiceless.
+I returned there yesterday and stood again upon the mountain." — Maggie Nelson, [Bluets](https://thecheapestuniversity.org/wp-content/themes/TCU/j/pdfjs/web/viewer.html?file=https://thecheapestuniversity.org/wp-content/uploads/2016/12/maggie-nelson-bluets.pdf)

 "For ever we come, for ever we go;
 \[...\]